restrepo/Advanced_Computation/_sources/linearcubiczero/README.md

-# Find interger lists with linear and cubic add to zero
+# Find integer lists with linear and cubic add to zero
 The program we will search non vectorlike solutions with a fix number of integers, $z_i$, starting with $n=5$.

 For that, it must use two lists of integers, $l$ and $k$, which are build from a single list of $n-2$ arbitrary integers, to be generated either from a grid or from a random scan.